nstack-io/docs/docs/guides/Android/Android-Installation.md

 }
 ```

-3. After synchronisation is complete, you can start using the NStack SDK
+3. After the synchronisation is complete, you can start configuring the NStack SDK

 ## Dependencies